tuliomarks/csharp-restapi/README.md

 # CSharp Rest API

+It was built for study purpose, some parts can appear incompleted, but it's only a start.
+Everything here could be improved :) always look for that.

 This API expose endpoints for Customers and Orders.

 *	Return a list of customers, without orders;
 *	Return a customer and his orders;